Frequently Asked Questions

 23. HAVE I COMPLETED MY ARTS COLLEGE REQUIREMENTS (AND WHAT IS MY DUST REPORT)?

 Keeping track of college requirements is essential.
 To check your progress at any time, go to the College of Arts & Sciences website and click on "Dust Report".
 The report will display the College’s understanding of your progress in completing degree requirements.
 The Registrar will have noted your coursework and automatically allotted you appropriate credit toward each requirement.
 On rare occasions, errors crop up on students’ reports.
-If you find any discrepancies, or if you need clarification of the College’s assessment of your progress, you should contact Brenda Lind (Director of Operations, Academic Services) at email@example.com.
+If you find any discrepancies, or if you need clarification of the College’s assessment of your progress, you should contact Student Services at firstname.lastname@example.org.